carbonplan/research/articles/dac-calculator-explainer/index.md

 Energy costs are also significant.
 Existing systems require between roughly 180 MW and 500 MW to capture 1 million tons of CO₂ per year — about as large as an individual power plant today.
 Of this energy requirement, roughly 80% is thermal energy and 20% electricity, where the thermal energy is required for heating to regenerate the capture material.

-Analyzing the cost of DAC also requires considering any associated greenhouse gas emissions, which effectively reduce the total amount of net removal, and thus increase the [net removed cost](https://cdrprimer.org/read/chapter-4#sec-4-3) — a metric that divides the base cost by one minus the ratio of CO₂eq emitted to CO₂eq removed.<Reference color={meta.color} data={sidenotes[1]}/>
+Analyzing the cost of DAC also requires considering any associated greenhouse gas emissions, which effectively reduce the total amount of net removal, and thus increase the [net removed cost](https://cdrprimer.org/read/chapter-4#sec-4-3) — a metric that divides the base cost by one minus the ratio of CO₂eq emitted to CO₂eq removed.<Cite id='mcqueen.2021'/>

-In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Reference color={meta.color} data={sidenotes[2]}/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.
+In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Cite id='mcqueen.2021.b'/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.

 To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an open source <NextLink href={'/research/dac-calculator'} passHref={true}><Link>interactive calculator</Link></NextLink> based directly on the model from the paper.
 The model is written in JavaScript and runs natively in the browser.